Ambrose of Belaya Krinitsa

-Ambrosii was born in 1791 in Maistra, at that time part of the Ottoman Empire.
-He was of Greek origin.
-He became a bishop in 1835, and converted to the Old Believers in 1846, thus establishing a full Church Hierarchy of the Old Believers.
-This hierarchy became known as the Belokrinitskaya Hierarchy.

 Early life

-Ambrosii was born Andreas Popovic in 1791 in Maistra, at that time part of the Ottoman Empire.
+He was born in 1791 in village Maistros, Ottoman Empire (now Yenice, Enez District, Edirne Province, Turkey), at that time part of the Ottoman Empire.
 He was of Greek origin.

-In 1811, Popovic married, and shortly after was ordained as a priest by Metropolitan Matthew.
+In 1811, he married, and shortly after was ordained as a priest by metropolitan Matthew (Megalos) of Enos.
 In 1814 he lost his wife, who had given birth to a son, named George after his grandfather.
 In 1817 he was elected Igumen (abbot) of the Monastery of the Holy Trinity on the island of Halki.
 Patriarch Constantine had him locum tenens of the patriarchal Greek Church in 1827.
 As is clear from a document dated 9 September 1835, he was ordained as a bishop of Sarajevo in Bosnia by Patriarch Gregory VI, assisted by four other bishops.
 He remained in his position for five years before being removed by the Ottoman authorities.

 In Vienna, the Minister of Interior, Count Kolovrat, and Archduke Ludwig prepared the way for permission to be given by Ferdinand in 1844 to invite a foreign bishop to establish his headquarters in Belaya Krinitsa, to serve the needs of the Old Believers in the domains of the Empire.
 There existed for generations communities of Old Believers in Turkey who were European refugees from the persecutions in Russia, and it was a natural place to search for a bishop in order to establish an independent full Church Hierarchy.
-Osip Semenovich Goncharov, Ataman of the Nekrasov Cossacks, established contact between Bishop Ambrosii and two Russian monks, Pavel and Alimpii, who were searching for an orthodox bishop willing to join the Old Believers.
+Osip Semenovich Goncharov, Ataman of the Nekrasov Cossacks, established contact between Bishop Ambrose and two Russian monks, Paul and Alimpius, who were searching for an orthodox bishop willing to join the Old Believers.

+In 1846, Ambrose became an Old Believer and consecrated three Russian Old Believers priests as bishops.

-A Serb, Costantino Efimovic, acted as an interpreter between Bishop Ambrosii and the monks.
-Pavel and Alimpii examined the orthodox beliefs of Ambrosii, who presented documents from the Patriarch of Constantinople which confirmed his canonical status.
-Bishop Ambrosii and his son then took time to investigate the status of the Russian Orthodox Old canonry, before giving his consent on 15 April 1846.
+A Serb, Costantino Efimovic, acted as an interpreter between metropolitan Ambrose and the monks.
+Paul and Alimpius examined the orthodox beliefs of Ambrose, who presented documents from the Patriarch of Constantinople which confirmed his canonical status.
+Bishop Ambrose and his son then took time to investigate the status of the Russian Orthodox Old canonry, before giving his consent on 15 April 1846.